kron4eg/django-localize/README.md

 Purpose
 =======

-django-localize used to add language prefix to your URL without urls.py modifications.
+django-localize used to add language prefix to your URL *without urls.py modifications*.

 Install
 =======